 We keep the transcripts of individual chats in a secure online database for two years in line with data protection law.

-Our advisors won’t ask for personal information that identifies you but this may be offered during the on-going chat and further details will be requested if the chat is to lead to a connect.
+Our advisors won’t ask for personal information that identifies you.
 The only identifiable information that we have when someone accesses the webchat is the IP address of the device they you’re using.